Homicide in Tulsa 'first real test' of Supreme Court decision affecting criminal jurisdiction on Indian land

 Since statehood, state courts have heard criminal cases where jurisdiction was considered to be on nontribal-owned land, while federal courts have handled “major crimes” that occurred on tribally owned land, referred to as “Indian Country.”

-Tulsa Police Department's homicide unit and federal authorities began talks after the court ruling on how to proceed; however, Watkins said Friday's homicide forced them to learn "on the fly."
+Tulsa Police Department’s Homicide Unit and federal authorities began talks after the court ruling on how to proceed; however, Watkins said Friday’s homicide forced them to learn “on the fly.”

 Landry’s tribal affiliation, if any, was unavailable Monday.
 Tribal enrollment, prior to the Thursday ruling, was not a regular part of the investigative process, he said.